One phrase that I hear often from sellers and businesses when they describe their offers really makes me cringe.

 Yikes.
 What I hear is, “We do a lot of stuff but don’t specialize in anything but that’s okay because we’re super convenient and a good value.”

 One-stop-shopping IS convenient.
 Sure, we’ve all been glad at some point that we could buy underwear, apples, and brake fluid at the same place but that doesn’t necessarily translate to how most business purchase decisions are made.

 Those items are commodities you can purchase at that store but also most ANY of those stores’ competitors.

 However, there’s a reason that Victoria’s Secret, Whole Foods, and AutoZone exist.
 People want more specialized products, solutions, and knowledgeable experts to solve their problems.

 Especially when making purchasing decisions that impact a company, a division, employees, budgets, profits, et cetera.

-Instead of selling yourself as a “One-stop-shop”, up your sales game and position yourself as offering a complimentary suite of services.
+Instead of selling yourself as a “One-stop-shop”, level up your sales game and position yourself as offering a complementary suite of services.

 Nail this the right way and you’ll avoid being lumped into the herd of tap dancers that can “meet all your needs.”